VauntDev/docs/docs/introduction/installation.md

 ## Authentication and Authorization

 Vaunt authenticates as a Github App.
-You can learn more about GitHub App autentication [here](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app).
+You can learn more about GitHub App authentication [here](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app).

 Below is an example screen for Authorizing Vaunt on your GitHub account and repositories.

 <p>
     <img src={require('./assets/install_vaunt_permissions.png').default} width="500" height="750"/>